ksu-cis300-master/Homework-3-F24-Instructions-ApollonianGasket/index.md

 - If *A* is in the upper-right quadrant and *B* is in one of the other three quadrants, (2*r*, *r*) is an inflection point at which the *x*-value is maximized.
 - If *A* is in one of the two right quadrants and *B* is in one of the two left quadrants, (*r*, 2*r*) is an inflection point at which the *y*-value is maximized.
-- If *A* is in the upper-right quadrant or either of the two left quadrants and *B* is in the upper-left quadrant, then (0, *r*) is an inflection point at which the *x*-value is minimized.
+- If *A* is in the upper-right quadrant or either of the two lower quadrants and *B* is in the upper-left quadrant, then (0, *r*) is an inflection point at which the *x*-value is minimized.

 Thus, in the above figure, all three of the points (2*r*, *r*), (*r*, 2*r*), and (0, *r*) are inflection points, although as it turns out, the last of these points will have been detected when tangent points are identified.
 There is no harm in identifying an inflection point twice.